-The YALSA Award for Excellence in Nonfiction honors the best nonfiction book published for young adults (ages 12-18) during a November 1 – October 31 publishing year.
-The award winner will be announced annually at the ALA Midwinter Meeting Youth Media Awards, with a shortlist of up to five titles named the first week of December.
+YALSA's Award for Excellence in Nonfiction honors the best nonfiction book published for young adults (ages 12-18) during a Nov.
+1 – Oct.
+31 publishing year.
+The winner is announced annually at the ALA Youth Media Awards, with a shortlist of up to five titles named the first week of December.

 Free Lunch, written by Rex Ogle and published by Norton Young Readers, an imprint of W.W.
 Norton & Company.
 9781324003601

 An honest and engrossing account of Ogle’s sixth-grade year and his family’s experience with poverty and its effect on their relationships.
 Ogle captures the voice and emotion of his sixth-grade self in this powerful story of trauma and resilience.

 The Great Nijinsky: God of Dance, written and illustrated by Lynn Curlee and published by Charlesbridge Teen.
 9781580898003

 With striking portraits and bold prose, Curlee details the life of the prodigal dancer Vaslav Nijinsky, who, unencumbered by sexuality and gender norms, rapidly ascended to stardom before tragically succumbing to mental illness.
 Curlee pushes the boundaries of the traditional young-adult biography with extravagant design and uncompromising frankness.